G4brym/R2-Explorer/README.md

 - allow bucket names with spaces
 - Search files
 - Rename folders
-- Delete folders
-- Image thumbnail's using Cloudflare workers
+- Image thumbnail's ?
+- Object detection on images using workers-ai ?
 - Tooltip when hovering a file with absolute time in "x days time ago" format
-- bundle bootstrap icons instead of importing
 - support for responding to emails

+## Known issues

+- Email inline images and assets don't load when using basic auth